hicommonwealth/edgeware-contracts-tutorials/5/collection-traits.md

 Using Collections and Traits
 ===

-In this part we will be using the structures built previously and write public functions to add and fetch data from our contract.
+In this part,  we will be using the structs built previously and write public functions to add and fetch data from our contract.

 ## Collections
-For this contract we are going to store our voters in a hash map having AccountId as key and Voter instance as value.
-The hashmap can be imported from `ink_storage` crate like this:
+For this contract, we are going to store our voters in a HashMap with `AccountId` as a key and `Voter` instance as value.
+The HashMap can be imported from the `ink_storage` crate by:

 ```rust
 use ink_storage::collections::HashMap;
 ```

-The proposals will be stored in a Vector collection which we will need to import from `ink_prelude` crate( it is a collection of data structures that operate on contract memory during contract execution ) like this:
+The proposals will be stored in a `Vec` collection that can be imported from the `ink_prelude` crate. `ink_prelude` is a collection of data structures that operate on contract memory during contract execution.The vector can be imported by:

 ```rust
     use ink_prelude::vec::Vec;
 ```
-Vectors can be instantiated by simply the same way as a hashmap and new objects can be easily added or referenced like this:
+Vectors can be instantiated in the same way as a HashMap.
+New objects can be added or referenced to from a vector using:
 ```rust
     let proposals: Vec<proposals> = Vec::new();
     // adding a new proposal